 Total Case Incident Rates differ from industry to industry; with certain industries having a significantly higher risk than others.
-Many organizations compare themselves to other organizations with the same NAICS code to determine a good TCIR.
+Many organizations compare themselves to other organizations with the same NAICS code to determine a good TCIR/TRIR score.
 Overall, the United State Bureau of Labor Statistics (BLS) reports a TCIR of 2.9 cases per 100 full-time equivalent workers for private industry in 2016.

 However, the BLS reports for 2016 also include multiple high risk industries with TCIR rates between 13 and 7.
 Veterinary services led private industry with the highest TCIR in 2016 with a rate of 12.3.
 The light truck and utility vehicle manufacturing industry had a TCIR rate of 7.7 in 2016.